systemetric/shepherd/sheepsrc/docs/hello-gpio.md

     time.sleep(0.1)
 ```

 Try making a light turn on or off depending on if a button is pressed.
+An explaination of why it is needed to use `INPUT_PULLUP` can be found in the [GPIO documentation](/gpio.html#pull-ups).

 ## Potentiometers